tesseract-ocr/tessdoc/APIExample.md

   }
 ```

-Of course there is posibility to use other [PageiteratorLevel](https://github.com/tesseract-ocr/tesseract/blob/master/ccstruct/publictypes.h#L204).
+Of course there is possibility to use other [PageiteratorLevel](https://github.com/tesseract-ocr/tesseract/blob/master/ccstruct/publictypes.h#L204).